yuriburkovski/pokemonAPI/README.md

+It's a REST API project in the Three-Tier Architecture pattern

+The next stack of technologies was used:
+- Spring Boot (such modules as: Web, Data, Security);
+- automation build tool Maven;
+- database H2;
+- system of version control Git;

 project was deployed in Heroku:  https://pokemon-academy-api.herokuapp.com/

-"admin" as login and "test" as password are adding by default to database (h2)
+/* "admin" as login and "test" as password are adding by default to the database */